Alexander Hamilton Willard

 |this in addition to the other difficulties under which I laboured was truly provoking.
 I repremanded him more severely for this peice of negligence than had been usual with me.|

 Still, Lewis wrote with concern on August 4, 1806, when Willard was thrown into the Missouri River in eastern Montana.
 He and John Ordway had been hunting behind Lewis's main party and were coming up after dark with the meat from a bear and two deer in their canoe.
 The current pushed it into a "parsel of sawyers," or partially submerged trees.
-Willard, steering their boat, was dumped into the water while Ordway fought his way to shore a half mile downstream and returned by land.
+Willard, steering their boat, was swept out of it and into the water while Ordway fought his way to shore a half mile downstream and returned by land.
 Willard had clung to a sawyer until he could tie some trapped sticks together as a float, then

 Willard was to have more canoe-related danger only 27 days later, in South Dakota under what is now Lake Randall.
 During the night of August 30-31, a hard storm came in over camp, which was pitched on a sandbar.
 The men all attempted to hang onto the boats to keep them from being blown away.
 The two canoes used by Sgt.
 Pryor and Sheheke's and Jusseaume's families broke loose, one holding Wiser and the other Willard.
 They were blown across the Missouri to the shore, and men and boats had to be rescued by Ordway and six men — after waiting for the wind to slacken.